 The extant standard requires you to document the “significant decisions” reached during the engagement team discussion on fraud.
 ISA 240 (Revised) replaces this with a requirement to document the “matters discussed.”
 That’s not a cosmetic change.
 Under the current wording, many teams document the conclusion (we assessed revenue recognition as a fraud risk) without documenting the reasoning that got them there.
 The revised standard closes that gap.

 ISA 240 (Revised) also introduces documentation requirements in four areas that the extant standard either leaves implicit or doesn’t address.
 You now need to document the key elements of your understanding of the entity obtained through the fraud lens (aligned to the ISA 315 (Revised 2019) structure), the sources of information used, the risk assessment procedures performed, and the rationale for significant professional judgements when identifying and assessing risks of material misstatement due to fraud.
 If you identify fraud or suspected fraud, you must document the results of related procedures performed and the significant professional judgements made.
 The conclusions reached and the basis for those conclusions must also go in the file.
-And you need to document your communications with those charged with governance on fraud matters throughout the engagement, not only at completion.
+You also need to document your communications with those charged with governance (TCWG) on fraud matters throughout the engagement, not only at completion.

 The stand-back requirement is new.
 Before concluding the audit, ISA 240 (Revised) requires you to evaluate whether your fraud risk assessments remain appropriate and whether you’ve obtained sufficient appropriate audit evidence in response.
 This evaluation needs documentation.
-It builds on the existing stand-back in ISA 330, but the fraud-specific stand-back is an additional, separate requirement.
+It builds on the existing stand-back in ISA 330 , but the fraud-specific stand-back is an additional, separate requirement.

 Early adoption is permitted.
 The IAASB encourages jurisdictions to adopt ISA 240 (Revised) alongside ISA 570 (Revised 2024) as a package, given the deliberate alignment between the two standards on fraud and financial distress.